HaydenRuffo/HaydenRuffo/_projects/3_Cactus.md

 importance: 3
 category: personal
 ---
-Right now I'm moving things over from my previous website, I have some more things to say about this but alas this page is *unfinished.*
+I have some more things to say about this but alas this page is *unfinished.*

-Cactus is an *unfinished* prototype built by me and my [friend](https://epicgameguy.itch.io/ "Link to his itch.io,Cool dude, great mentor.
-Great programmer!")
+Cactus is a prototype built by me and my [friend](https://epicgameguy.itch.io/ "Link to his itch.io,Cool dude, great mentor.
+Great programmer!").
-A work in progress multiplayer game that we have been working on progress for what seems like forever now.
+A work in progress multiplayer game that we have been working on for what seems like forever now.

 I've made mostly cosmetic contributions.
 Over the years he has developed it into a pretty great third person stealth shooter, but it is more than that.
+A lot of the game is built from modular components and plugins.

-His genius has built it modularly, in a way that allows him to piece out elements and use them to develop other projects quickly, provided they are made in Unreal or written in C++.
+This menas that we can piece out elements and use them to develop other projects quickly, provided they are made in Unreal or written in C++.

 Find the game here!